teo-tsirpanis/Farkle/designs/7.0/builder-api.md

 Farkle 6 introduced an API to create regexes from string patterns.
 The language for these regexes was based on GOLD Parser's regex language and has several oddities compared to established regex dialects.
 Two (the only?) examples of this is that whitespace characters are ignored by default unless surrounded by quotes, and the special meaning of the `.` pattern[^any].

-For Farkle 7 the string regex language will change to not ignore whitespaces and change the meaning of `.` to "any character".
+For Farkle 7 the string regex language will change to not ignore whitespaces and change the meaning of `.` to actually "any character".

 ## New terminal kinds